 The area that you set aside for pumping should have:

 - privacy with a door that locks from the inside and window coverings

 - an electrical outlet

-- a table or surface on which the woman can place her pump
+- a table or surface to place the pump

 Spaces that are as small as 4 feet by 5 feet can work well.
 Thinking creatively may help you figure out how to adapt spaces like: